Arksine/moonraker/docs/web_api.md

   from 0 to 2.
 If omitted the system configured default is used.
 - `retain`: If set to `true` the MQTT broker will retain the payload of this request.
 Note that only the mostly recently tagged payload is retained.
-  When other clients first subscribe to the topic they immediately recieve the retained message.
+  When other clients first subscribe to the topic they immediately receive the retained message.
 The default is `false`.
 - `timeout`: A float value in seconds.
 By default requests with QoS levels of 1 or 2 will block until the Broker acknowledges confirmation.
 This option